05

 Represent all six communities.

 Your food desert and your traffic jam and your coal plant extension and your data center fight all deserve someone who's actually paying attention.
-I'll be that person.
-Even when your issue isn't my issue.

 Fight for maps that make sense.

 You deserve a district that reflects your community, not one drawn to guarantee someone else's job security.
-I'll champion redistricting reform so that every one of you gets the representation you actually deserve.